bioforensics/MicroHapDB/README.md

 ## Adding Markers to MicroHapDB

 > *I have some private microhap markers.
-> Is it possible to include these in my MicroHapDB queries?*
+> Is it possible to include these in my MicroHapDB queries without making them public?*

 Certainly!
-See the [dbbuild](dbbuild/) directory for instructions on rebuilding the database with additional sources of data.
+See the [dbbuild](dbbuild/) directory for instructions on updating a private copy the database with additional sources of data.

 > *I have published (or am getting ready to publish) a new panel of microhap markers and allele frequencies.
 > Could you add these to MicroHapDB?*